shubhamlal11/enron-fraud-machine-learning/poi_id.md

     DONAHUE JR JEFFREY M
     GLISAN JR BEN F

+>The key _THE TRAVEL AGENCY IN THE PARK_ doesn't seems to be an individual's name.
+This could possibly be a bug in the dataset.

 ```python
 data_dict.pop('THE TRAVEL AGENCY IN THE PARK')
 ```

     {'bonus': 'NaN',
      'deferral_payments': 'NaN',